 In the day-to-day life of our “man-made” and increasingly computer-dependent world, we notice:

-(how many parts in an inventory, how many planes in a runway, how many telephone calls are active).
+First, that many of the quantities we deal with are discrete, typically involving counting integers (how many parts in an inventory, how many planes in a runway, how many telephone calls are active).

-such as the pushing of a button, hitting a keyboard key, or a traffic light turning green.
+Second, that what drives many of the processes we use and depend on are instantaneous events such as the pushing of a button, hitting a keyboard key, or a traffic light turning green.

 Research in Discrete Event and Hybrid systems

 The main challenges we face in designing and controlling discrete event and hybrid systems come from:

 CODES Lab activities cover a wide spectrum, from basic research to the development of software tools.
 These activities include:

 For more information, visit Research Projects, Selected Publications, and various interactive demos and video clips of CODES lab experiments involving wireless sensor networks, multi-agent robotic systems, and Smart Cities projects under WWW Resources